-Another important category of AV production is called “outside broadcast” (OB).
-In contrast to newsgathering the date of an event is known sometimes a long time before it actually takes place.
+Another important category of AV production is called “Outside Broadcast” (OB).
+In contrast to newsgathering the date of an event is sometimes known a long time before it actually takes place.
 Examples are elections or sport events such as football championships or the Olympic Games.
-Apart from that OB productions are quite similar to newsgathering in terms of setting; however, the scale of the event is usually larger.
-That means more equipment, more people and very likely for a longer period of time.
-Usually, a large number of wireless audio links (e.g. up to 100 and more) and several wireless video cameras (e.g. up to 20 or more) are employed in one regular single event.
+Notice period aside, OB productions are quite similar to news-gathering in terms of setting, however, the scale of the event is usually larger.
+More equipment and more people are required and very likely for a longer period of time.
+Usually, a large number of wireless audio links (e.g. 100+) and several wireless video cameras (e.g. 20+) are employed in one regular single event.
 They have to be carefully synchronized in time, at the moment of recording and capture, in particular in live production as well as transmitted with the associated timestamp or delta to a master clock.
-Large scale events could also utilize several hundred remote microphones and cameras, while these devices are limited to just capture, processing, compression, optional encryption and transmission, incorporating mobile as well as stationary equipment.
+Large scale events could also utilize several hundred remote microphones and cameras not involved in the main broadcast which could be mobile or stationary and all competing for bandwidth.

-The equipment, devices and communication infrastructure are carried to the location of the event using large vans.
+The equipment, devices and communication infrastructure used today is carried to the location of the event using large vans.
 These OB vans act as a communication hub for the event.
-They are potentially capable of supporting many cameras, microphones, mixers, etc. On-location reliable and scalable wireless communication links between directors, technicians and other staff are needed, in particular audio links.
+They are potentially capable of supporting many cameras, microphones, mixers, etc. On-location, reliable and scalable wireless communication links between directors, technicians and other staff are needed, in particular audio links.

-Satellite connections are typically established for OB productions to send audio and video content back to the base production facilities.
-More recently there is a trend becoming more and more important to remote control for example cameras from the central home base production facilities rather than on location.
+Satellite or IP connections are typically established for OB productions to send audio and video content back to the base production facilities.
+More recently there is a trend becoming more and more important to remote control production equipment, for example cameras from the central home base production facilities rather than on location.
 Remotely operated equipment requires reliable telemetry and control communications.
-The quality of audio and video in OB productions are high calling for potent communication links in terms of data rates and data capacity.
+The quality of audio and video in OB productions are high, calling for potent communication links in terms of data rates and data capacity.

-Most OB productions are taking place in a given location.
+Most OB productions take place in a defined location.
 However, there are also events which are not stationary.
-This requires the production team to follow the event including carrying the whole equipment along the way.
 Coverage of cycling events is a typical example.
-There the OB vans as a communication hub are often replaced by helicopters and planes.
+This requires the production team to follow the event including carrying production equipment along the way.
+Communication hubs in OB vans are often replaced by helicopters and planes.
 These kinds of events also come with the requirement to cope with very high velocities.
 In Formula 1 races the cameras mounted on the vehicles need to be operated at speeds up to 400 km/h.

-Even though today audio and video material are sent back to the home base production facility for post-processing in order to prepare the final TV or radio services, there is a trend to carry post-processing remotely already.
-This requires the ability to access resources from the home base production facility as well as utilizing cloud services be it computational power or storage.
+Even though today audio and video material is sent back to the home base production facility for post-processing in order to prepare the final TV or radio services, there is a growing trend to carry post-processing remotely.
+This requires the ability to access resources from the base production facility as well as utilizing cloud services be it computational power or storage.